Is your dog:

 We guarantee we can get your dog to calm down and listen to you!
-Our Phoenix dog trainer provides the best professional dog & puppy obedience training and behavior modification, helping them learn to have good manners and behave around people and other animals.
-We don't make excuses for unwanted behaviors, we get to the underlying cause of your dog's behavior problems and use proven science-based methods that focus on getting you results!
+Our Phoenix dog trainer & behavior specialist provides the best professional training methods to help your dog learn to have good manners and behave around people and other animals.
+We don't make excuses for unwanted behaviors, we get to the underlying cause of your dog's behavior problems and use proven science-based training methods that focus on getting you results!

 We offer behavior consultations, private dog training classes

 , board and train bootcamps

 , and socialization